tributech-solutions/tributech-docs/docs/guides/guide-integrate-data-source.md

 If you want to join the preview program or learn more about this upcoming feature, please contact our [Customer Advisory Team](mailto:customer-advisory@tributech.io).

-## Next step: publish a dataset
+## Next step: publish a Dataset

 In this guide, you have learned how data sources can be integrated into your DataSpace Node.
-To learn more about the differnt publishing options for a dataset, continue to the guide [publish a dataset](/guides/guide-publish-dataset).
+To learn more about the differnt publishing options for a Dataset, continue to the guide [publish a Dataset](/guides/guide-publish-dataset).